Last updated:

 Our work on Easthampstead Road is one of the most important parts of the South Wokingham Distributor Road.

-From 10 April, the road will be closed between Star Lane and Heathlands Road, with a diversion in place for vehicles.
+From 13 April, the road will be closed between Star Lane and Heathlands Road until early 2027, with a diversion in place for vehicles.

 Changes to road layout

-All northbound or southbound through traffic will instead follow the link road, rejoining Easthampstead Road near the junction with Heathlands Road.
+All northbound or southbound through traffic will instead follow a new link road, rejoining Easthampstead Road near the junction with Heathlands Road.

 A four-way junction would need to be much bigger to operate safely and would then be too close to other junctions nearby.
 Other changes include: